kfkhalili/x-ray-trust/docs/LINKEDIN_ARTICLE.md

 - I amplify developers, don't replace them
 - Legal compliance is complex—I can create templates, but lawyers need to review
 - Jurisdiction matters (German tax law, GDPR requirements are specific)
+- Consistency across files is hard—I can miss mismatches humans catch
+- Pricing strategy needs business context I don't have
+- Iteration is normal—we refined pricing from 4 tiers USD to 3 tiers EUR

 **The code**: https://github.com/kfkhalili/x-ray-trust
 **Try it**: [URL]